Treatment of Headache - No Absolute Cure

 Overusing medication can actually lead to chronic daily headache.
 Medications containing ergotamine, codeine and caffeine have been specifically implicated but frequent use of any of the medications used to treat an attack can lead to daily headache.
 Your doctor will be able to help you find out what type of medication is best suited and safest for your needs.
 It is important that your doctor is consulted should you wish to reduce or discontinue any medications.

-Complementary therapies offer a natural solution to pain relief and headache management.
 There are a number of options available.
 Most are concentrated on releasing tension in the body, thus easing pressure in the head.
 Not all these options will work or be available to everyone.
 This is just a brief run-down - a qualified practitioner should be consulted before trying any of these therapies: